-All marketing materials must be prepared at a reading level no higher than the sixth grade and must satisfy the information requirements of this Contract to ensure that before enrolling, enrollees receive accurate oral and written information needed to make an informed decision on whether to enroll.
-Materials must use an easily readable typeface (such as twelve (12) or fourteen (14) point), frequent headings, and must provide short, simple explanations of key concepts.
+All marketing materials must be easily understood and readable at the sixth (6th) grade (Grade 6.9 or below) and must satisfy the information requirements of this Contract to ensure that before enrolling, enrollees receive accurate oral and written information needed to make an informed decision on whether to enroll.
+Materials must use a conspicous font size (such as twelve (12) point) an easily readable typeface, frequent headings, and must provide short, simple explanations of key concepts.
 Technical or legal language must be avoided whenever possible.
-The MCO must submit evidence to BMS that its materials satisfy this requirement 12 and provide a written assurance that marketing materials do not mislead, confuse or defraud enrollees or BMS.
-Such written assurance must be provided annually or with each submission of new or revised marketing materials.
+The MCO must submit evidence to BMS that its materials satisfy this requirement12 and provide a written assurance that marketing materials do not mislead, confuse or defraud enrollees or BMS.
+Such written assurance must be provided annually with the MCO's marketing plan and with each submission of new or revised marketing materials.

 Statements that will be considered inaccurate, false, misleading include, but are not limited to, any assertion or statement (whether written or oral) that: